Prices may be above face value

 Nottingham Forest v Man United tickets | Premier League | City Ground

 Livefootballtickets.com is the online marketplace for all your football tickets.
 We have tickets for the Premier League, Champions League, World Cup and several other big leagues.
-Over 800.000 people already visited football matches with our tickets.
-Join our community with your Nottingham Forest v Manchester United tickets and visit City Ground.
-Home team Nottingham Foresthopes to keep the three points at home, while Man United will do everything to bring the points back to Manchester.
+Over 800,000 people have already visited football matches with our tickets.
+Join our community with your Nottingham Forest v Manchester United tickets and visit the City Ground.
+Home team Nottingham Forest hope to keep the three points at home, while Man United will do everything to bring the points back to Manchester.
 Support your favourite team live with the best Nottingham Forest v Manchester United tickets.
-You can buy your 2025-2026 football tickets safe and secure online within a few clicks through our booking system.
+You can buy your 2026-2027 football tickets safely and securely online within a few clicks through our booking system.

 Experience a fixture steeped in history as Nottingham Forest welcome Manchester United to the City Ground.
-This matchup brings together two clubs with remarkable European pedigrees and contrasting recent fortunes - Forest with their incredible back-to-back European Cup victories in 1979 and 1980 under Brian Clough, and Manchester United with their 3 Champions League titles and status as one of English football's most decorated clubs.
+This matchup brings together two clubs with remarkable European pedigrees - Forest with their incredible back-to-back European Cup victories in 1979 and 1980 under Brian Clough, and Manchester United with their three European Cup/Champions League titles and status as one of English football's most decorated clubs.

-Nottingham Forest, managed by Nuno Espírito Santo, have re-established themselves as a Premier League force following their return to the top flight in 2022.
-Forest combine defensive resilience with dangerous counter-attacking football, epitomized by their remarkable recent performances against top-six opposition.
-Their rich history ensures they never lack confidence at any venue, and the City Ground has become a fortress once more.
+Nottingham Forest, managed by Vítor Pereira, have re-established themselves as a Premier League side following their return to the top flight in 2022.
+They came through a turbulent 2025/26 season - which saw four head coaches - but finished strongly, and the City Ground remains a fortress where they have troubled some of the league's biggest clubs.
+Forest combine defensive resilience with dangerous counter-attacking football, and their rich history ensures they never lack belief at home.

-December 2024 - Forest triumph at Old Trafford for first time in 30 years
+December 2024 - Forest win at Old Trafford for the first time in 30 years

 Complete head-to-head record